 External knowledge bases

 Wikidata and similar platforms act as anchor references for many entities.
 Accurate external references help search engines reconcile identities across the web.
+If your Wikidata entry describes your brand differently from your own website, the inconsistency weakens both sources.

 Governance workflow